 Strategic Plan 2020-2026

-The Stanford Center for Continuing Medical Education strategic plan provides a roadmap for the future, ensuring that SCCME becomes and maintains its position as a global leader of lifelong learning for medical professionals.
+The Stanford Center for Continuing Medical Education strategic plan provides a roadmap for the future, ensuring that Stanford CME becomes and maintains its position as a global leader of lifelong learning for medical professionals.

 Strategic Focus 1: Growth

-Goal 1.1: Increase the participation of Stanford School of Medicine alumni, faculty, residents, postdocs, students, allied health professionals (or clinical team members) and staff as planners, speakers, and learners.
+Goal 1.1: Increase the participation of Stanford School of Medicine alumni, faculty, residents, postdocs, students, healthcare team members and staff as planners, speakers, and learners.

 Goal 1.2: Increase the number of CME/CPD activities designed to improve patient care at SHC/LPCH, and affiliates, emphasizing collaborative planning and design by and for the patient-centered healthcare team.